 Q: Can you exercise after Botox or will it decrease the results?

 A: It depends on the type of exercise.
-I recommend that you wait 2 hours before one lies down (i.e. bench pressing weights) or does any type of inversions (yoga) after receiving Botox to work out.
+I recommend that you wait 2 hours before one lies down (i.e. bench pressing weights) or does any type of inversions (yoga) after receiving Botox.
 Exercising after wrinkle treatment injections has not been shown to decrease the results.

 A: One of the beauties of Botox is there are few restrictions after treatment.
 I advise my patients not to lie down until two hours after their procedure, and not to immediately massage the injection area.
 It is truly a no downtime procedure.